DFE-Digital/bat-design-history/app/posts/find-teacher-training/2019-02-27-choose-how-to-apply-2.md

 - added more context to the page with a choice
 - added a ‘learn more’ disclosure to the choice page
-- expanded the journey with further Apply pages and emails
+- expanded the journey with further Apply for teacher training (Apply) pages and emails

 ## User research